 Areas

 The areas identify general headings which are or should be used in most projects most of the time.
 PMBOK and DMBOK provide lists of these areas in general terms.
-PMBOK uses the term Knowledge Areas, described in section 2.2.1 while DMBOK currently uses the term Functions, described in section 2.2.2.
-This document uses the term Additional Information Areas, described in section 2.2.3.
+PMBOK uses the term Knowledge Areas, described in A3while DMBOK currently uses the term Functions, described in A4 .
+This document uses the term Additional Information Areas, described in section 2.2.1.

-PMBOK Knowledge Areas

-The PMBOK identifies ten Knowledge Areas:

-Integration Management

-Scope Management

-Time Management

-Cost Management

-Quality Management

-Human Resource Management

-Communications Management

-Risk Management

-Procurement Management

-Stakeholder Management

-These each represent a “complete set of concepts, terms, and activities that make up a professional field, project management field, or area of specialisation.
-These ten areas Knowledge Areas are used in most projects most of the time.”

-DMBOK Functions

-DMBOK identifies ten Functions:

-Data Governance

-Data Architecture Management

-Data Development (to be renamed in the next version [3] of DMBOK to Modelling and Design)

-Data Operations Management (to be renamed Data Storage and Operations)

-Data Security Management

-Reference and Master Data Management

-Data Warehousing and Business Intelligence Management

-Document and Content Management

-Meta-data Management

-Data Quality Management

-The next version of DMBOK will add Data Integration and Interoperability and renames Functions to “Knowledge Areas”.

 Additional Information Areas

 The Additional Information Areas of course have a strong relationship to the PMBOK and DMBOK Knowledge Areas/Functions.
 PMBOK and DMBOK deal with all aspects of a project but this document is concerned only with those aspects which ensure long term usability of the data.